intuiter/Aws-Prjcts/README.md

 ![image](https://github.com/intuiter/Aws-Three-Tier-Architecture/assets/135228471/7e8a15ea-5b72-492c-a411-e3eee5f6fde5)

 Our ping was successfull and we have configured our NSGs correctly.
 Tier 2 is complete.
-<p>&nbsp;</p>
+In the above result snap we have tried to ping app tier instance with IP(10.0.3.167) which is in private subnet from web tier instance IP.
 <p>&nbsp;</p>